JensRantil/jensrantil.github.io/content/posts/2024-05-12_on-staging-environments.md

 need automated testing.
 If we need automated testing, we need to stop manual testing.
 A great way to stop manual testing is to not have a staging environment.

+### Bottlenecked shared resource

+> Good morning!
+Could everyone hold off with your deploys (to staging) for the
+> next hour?
+We are testing something on staging.

+The more engineers you have, the more a staging environment will bottleneck as a testing ground.
+One team is testing something and want a stable environment to make sure that other bugs randomly pop up.
+By definition, they can't control which other changes are made to the environment since it is shared between teams.

+### Version surprises

+Let's say services A & B both have the following CI pipeline: ``` code review -> staging -> [approval] -> production ``` The `[approval]` step means that the deployment flow is what is called a "staged rollout".

+If each service is being deployed from version 1 to version 2, the version combinations in production for services A & B can then be (1, 1), (1, 2), (2, 1), and (2, 2).
+Four combinations!
+For three services, that's eight combinations.

+Needless to say, the number of version combinations that could be running in production grows exponentially - and making sure to cover all the cases becomes an impossibility.
+By skipping staging we would know that what is running in production is what is the latest version in our source code.
+Much simpler, fewer surprises.

+### Batched deploys

+Continuing on the topic of staged rollout above, the manual `[approval]` step requires manual work.
+And manual work tends to happen less often.
+This means that there are multiple changes queued up in staging to be deployed to production.
+While this gives an increased sense of safety, this actually has the opposite effect:

+It makes it much harder to debug if a deployment breaks in production.
+Which of the 6 changes have a bug in it?
+What did we change?
+Had we deployed each change individually to production, we would immediately know which change was bad.

+Deployers are not _really_ reviewing what is going out in production because the list is just too big.

 ### A false sense of safety